chime-experiment/Daily_validation/viewer/README.md

   sudo ln -s /opt/venvs/daily_viewer/viewer/web /srv/bao/daily
 ```

+4. Create and populate the `rendered` subdirectory in the deployed viewer
+directory (e.g. `/opt/venvs/daily_viewer/viewer/rendered`).
+This may be a
+symlink to a directory elsewehere.

-4. Set up the reverse proxy in apache:
+5. Set up the reverse proxy in apache:
 ```
   ProxyPass /daily/view http://127.0.0.1:4884/
   ProxyPassReverse /daily/view http://127.0.0.1:4884/